demjrhan/demjrhan/README.md

 # Demirhan Yalçın

-I'm a QA Engineer in training based in Warsaw, Poland, currently studying at **PJATK** (Polish-Japanese Academy of Information Technology).
+I'm a Junior Quality Assurance Engineer based in Warsaw, Poland, currently studying at **PJATK** (Polish-Japanese Academy of Information Technology).
 With a foundation in software development through academic projects and self-learning, I'm now focused on manual and automation testing.

 Always curious, always learning.